When to repot monstera for a happy houseplant with huge, glossy leaves

 Who better to guide us on when to repot monstera, then, than the team at Patch Plants?

-'Spring is best, around mid-March/early April,' they say, explaining that, 'as the light levels are increasing and the air temperature is warming up, your plant will be getting back into active growth after its period of dormancy or rest over winter'.
+'Spring is best, around mid-March/early April,' says Kelly Dyer, Patch Plant's in-house plant doctor, explaining that, 'as the light levels are increasing and the air temperature is warming up, your plant will be getting back into active growth after its period of dormancy or rest over winter'.

-'This means it will have the whole of spring through to autumn to put on new roots and shoots,' they add.
+'This means it will have the whole of spring through to autumn to put on new roots and shoots,' she adds.

 Monstera houseplant in pot next to window with green and white leaf pattern cushion